Tomáš Mikinič

-Tomáš Mikinič (born 22 November 1992) is a Slovak professional footballer who plays as a winger for Polish III liga club Polonia Nysa.
+Tomáš Mikinič (born 22 November 1992) is a Slovak professional footballer who plays as a winger for Odra Opole II, where he also serves as an assistant coach.

 Club areer

 Spartak Trnava

 He made his debut for Spartak Trnava on 17 April 2010 against Košice.

 Mikinič made his league debut in a 0–1 home loss against Slovan Bratislava on 5 August 2012, coming on as a substitute for Michal Gašparík in the 83rd minute.

 On 3 July 2014, Mikinič scored a goal in the UEFA Europa League first qualifying round match against Maltese side Hibernians to set the score at 4–2, after coming on as a substitute for Martin Mikovič in the 74th minute.

 In 2014, he went on loan to ViOn Zlaté Moravce.

 Mikinič left Spartak in 2017, after not being able to find regular game time in a time period of over seven years.

 On 7 January 2018, it was announced that Mikinič would be joining Polish side Odra Opole.